Background

 Societal Impact

-GHGSat data provides agencies with high-resolution routine monitoring of methane emissions, to both improve models and long-term monitoring and to respond to anomalous emissions.
+GHGSat data provides agencies with high-resolution routine monitoring of methane emissions to improve models and long-term monitoring and to respond to anomalous emissions.

 Resources